RobustoFramework/Multi-platform-Multi-board/README.md

 # Multi-platform, multi-board and Platform IO

-One of the great things about PlatformIO is its ability to have projects that
+One of the many great things about PlatformIO is its ability to have projects
-build and run on several plattforms simultaneously.
+that build and run on several platforms simultaneously.
+This project does this.

-Demonstrating this, and providing a starting point for those who need it,
+It provides a starting point for those who need it and runs on:
-this project runs on:
 * Platforms
   * Native
   * ESP-IDF